sparksdev/sparks-design/README.md

 ### Design Assets

-The raw assets specific to the brand such as logos, banners and iconography.
-All assets can be found in the `/assets` folder.
+Raw assets found in `/assets`.
+Assets specific to the brand such as logos, banners and iconography.

 ### CSS Library

-The CSS Library is defined in `/css` folder.
-We leverage a classless CSS and global CSS variables approach for accessibility and ease of use.
+CSS defined in `/css` folder.
+Leveraging classless CSS and variables for accessibility and ease of use.

 ### Storybook

-The storybook is used to quickly view everything in one place.
+Storybook is used to quickly view everything in one place.
 It brings in the Design System, Assets and CSS together in a single view.

 ## Get Started